 inhale and exhale diagrams using the diaphragm

-It’s a known fact that when you want to improve muscle strength, exercising the target muscles consistently can build muscle mass.
-The same is true for your lungs - just like aerobic exercise improves heart function and muscle strength, lung exercises can improve lung function and efficiency.1
+It’s well known that consistently exercising target muscles can build muscle mass and improve muscle strength.
+The same is true for your lungs—just like aerobic exercise improves heart function and muscle strength, performing lung exercises can improve lung function and efficiency.1

-For medical conditions such as COPD and asthma, lung exercises work by reducing excess stale air.
-This, in turn, increases oxygen levels and the efficiency of the diaphragm.1 For people who live with chronic lung conditions such as asthma, breathing is everything.
-When used alongside my doctor-prescribed asthma treatment plan, breathing exercises give my lungs a little extra endurance when faced with daily triggers.
+For medical conditions such as COPD and asthma, these practices work by reducing excess stale air.
+This, in turn, increases oxygen levels and the diaphragm's efficiency.1 For people who live with chronic lung conditions such as asthma, breathing is everything.
+When used alongside a doctor-prescribed asthma treatment plan, regular lung exercises give the lungs a little extra endurance when faced with daily triggers.

 It’s common for people with asthma to wonder, “Do lung exercises really help?”
-Studies have shown that lung exercises can help asthmatics improve their overall quality of life.
-They concluded that “breathing exercises should be offered to all asthma patients with symptoms or impaired quality of life despite standard treatment.”2
+Studies have shown that incorporating specific lung exercises can help asthmatics improve their overall quality of life.
+Researchers concluded that “breathing exercises should be offered to all asthma patients with symptoms or impaired quality of life despite standard treatment.”2

-Three effective lung exercises used by pulmonary rehabilitation specialists and other medical professionals are pursed lip breathing, belly/diaphragmatic breathing, and the Papworth method.2,3
+Three effective types of lung exercises used by pulmonary rehabilitation specialists and other medical professionals include pursed-lip breathing, belly/diaphragmatic breathing, and the Papworth method.2,3

 Pursed lip breathing